1. Home: Explore careers

 Apprenticeship

-You may be able to start in this job through a Jewellery, Silversmithing and Allied Trades Professional higher apprenticeship.
+You may be able to start in this job through a Jewellery, Silversmithing and Allied Trades Professional Level 3 Advanced Apprenticeship.

-The British Academy of Jewellery offers apprenticeships in jewellery manufacture and design across England.
+The British Academy of Jewellery also offers apprenticeships in jewellery and silversmithing in Birmingham and London.

-The Goldsmiths' Company offers apprenticeships to young people aged 16 to 21 in London and the south-east.
+The Goldsmiths' Company offers apprenticeships for young people aged 16 to 24 in London and the south-east.

 Entry requirements